Veterans Memorial Bridge (Daytona Beach)

 The Veterans Memorial Bridge, commonly called the Orange Avenue Bridge, spans the Halifax River and Intracoastal Waterway in Daytona Beach, Florida, Volusia County, Florida.
 The bridge carries vehicles across two lanes of CR 4050 from Orange Avenue and Silver Beach Avenue.

 History

 First bridge

 The first bridge at this location was built in 1899, connecting the then separate towns of Daytona and Daytona Beach.

 Second bridge

-Third bridge

-Opened 6 August 2020, after four years of construction.
+In 2016, a project aimed at replacing the old Orange Avenue Bridge commenced.
+The project lasted for 32 months and the new, high rise, concrete arch bridge came into existence.